Matthew Mills

 - Advising the landlord of a block of flats in a conservation area on a disputed application to vary the terms of the leases to expand the tenants’ service charge obligations.

-Out of court, Matthew has recently advised an insolvency practitioner on an antecedent transaction claim in relation to a £4 million property, and advised the Insolvency Service on the merits of a potential £32 million claim for breach of its statutory duty of care.
+Out of court, Matthew has recently advised an insolvency practitioner on an antecedent transaction claim in relation to a £4 million property, and advised the Insolvency Service on the merits of a potential £32 million claim against it for breach of the statutory duty of care.

 Matthew has also developed a broad company law practice.
-He has advised on directors’ rights, duties and remuneration, the construction of company charges, and the rectification of the register of companies.
+He has advised on directors’ rights, duties and remuneration, the rights of a beneficiary of a trust of shares, and the rectification of the register of companies.
 In his recent court work, he has successfully defended a director in a claim for the return of his remuneration and expenses, and persuaded a court that a claim issued by one director against the other was started with the defendant director’s delegated authority.

 During the pandemic, Matthew presented webinars on the latest insolvency cases and limitation periods in insolvency law (see here).